awcodify/sysctl-theme/about.md

 ---

 <div class="page-content">
-  <h1 class="page-title">About Sysctl Theme</h1>
+  <h1 class="page-title">About Arsxy Theme</h1>

-  <p class="lead">Sysctl Theme is a clean, fast, and SEO-friendly Jekyll theme optimized for technical blogs and documentation sites.</p>
+  <p class="lead">Arsxy Theme is a clean, fast, and SEO-friendly Jekyll theme optimized for technical blogs and documentation sites.</p>

   <p>This theme was created with a focus on:</p>